 Recipe: Toffee Caramel Mini Easter Cakes

-- 100 g softened butter or baking margarine
+- 100 g butter (softened or baking spread)

 - 2 medium free range eggs